READ THE RATE IN CONTEXT

 The Florida sales associate exam is a closed-book, computer-based licensing exam administered by Pearson VUE on behalf of DBPR.
 DBPR's current Sales Associate Candidate Information Booklet (CIB) states 100 multiple-choice questions, three and a half hours, 19 content areas, and a passing grade of at least 75.
 The exam covers Florida real estate principles and practices, real estate law, real estate mathematics, F.S.
 Chapter 475 Part I, and F.A.C.
 Chapter 61J2.
 This article interprets DBPR pass-rate data as a preparation signal.
 It does not replace the required 63-hour FREC-approved course, DBPR application steps, Pearson VUE scheduling rules, fingerprinting, post-licensing, continuing education, legal advice, or official sources.

-March 2026 overall pass rate 41%.
-The combined number understates first-timer performance and is not your personal probability.
+May 2026 overall pass rate: 40%.
+This combined figure includes first-time and repeat attempts, so it is not your personal probability.

 KEEP EXAM PREP SIMPLE